Takashiidobe/notes/src/books/game-programming-patterns/command.md

 ## Directions for Actors

 - This is powerful, but only lets us move the actor itself.
-Let\'s loosen that restriction and pass in the actor we want to move.
+Let's loosen that restriction and pass in the actor we want to move.

 ```cpp